uptick-ads/uptick-ios/README.md

 ### Methods

-- **activateAd(in:withID:placement:)**: Activates an ad in the provided `UptickAdView` using an integration ID and an optional placement string for request queries.
+- **activateAd(in:withID:parameters:)**: Activates an ad in the provided `UptickAdView` using an integration ID and an optional placement string for request queries.

 ### Example Usage